TisilaBinteKhalilEtu/Telco_Customer-_Churn/README.md

 port (PDF)](./Final_Report_ISOM835.pdf)

 ## 📊 Visualizations
-All EDA and model-related plots can be found in the `visualizations/` folder.
+All EDA and model-related plots are available in the visualizations/ folder.
+You can also download them as a ZIP file:
 [visualizations.zip](https://github.com/user-attachments/files/20048243/visualizations.zip)

 ⚡ *Fun fact:* I love transforming complex data into clean, insightful stories that inform smart business decisions.